 Winter is a poor time to paint outside; the cold makes it difficult to set the paint properly.
 Southern California and southwestern areas often stay mild enough for painting when temperatures range from 50 to 70°F on dry days.
 The big advantage of hiring painters during winter is that most companies drop their prices significantly throughout the season and can schedule projects sooner, which speeds up your timeline.

-How to Tell It’s Too Cold or Too Hot to Paint
+How to Know When It’s Too Hot or Cold to Paint

 You can spot temperature issues by watching how your paint behaves as you work.
 If the weather is too cold, the paint thickens and becomes heavy on your brush, making it hard to apply smoothly on the surface.
 On hot days, you’ll notice the opposite issue, where the paint dries too fast before you can even it out.